Ultragamer2010/DofE_bronze_python/.ipynb_checkpoints/README-checkpoint.md

 We have installed nba_scraper; however, I have put that matter aside and started learning how to use the library `pandas`.

+## Jan 27 2024

+Session started: &nbsp;&nbsp;&nbsp;&nbsp; 18:10

+Session ended: &nbsp;&nbsp;&nbsp;&nbsp; 19:15

+Today i have been focusing on learning about pandas more and things that surround the topic such as json, and also other things and how to use files and download them to define them in the code. recently been using markdown to structure my code. almost finished my tutorial with 'pandas' and ill finish soon and get  on with scraping nba data propeerly. ive also learned how to clean a file wich will help with the nba scraper.
+Ive also learned how to select what i want to see when it shows mee the data ,it can be really long and
+confusing but i can filter it with a command and if i am only intrested in the last few lines i can use a code that only shows x amount of lines starting from the bottom upward.

+## Feb 3 2024

+Session started: &nbsp;&nbsp;&nbsp;&nbsp; 16:25

+Session ended: &nbsp;&nbsp;&nbsp;&nbsp; 17:40

+Today I have ben focusing on learning about `pandas` more again.
+I have learned about the memory RAM and ROM, I have learned to learned about cleaning wrong formats and a bit of cleaning empty cells, cleaning data, substituting data and changing formats.
+Today I have done lots of coding and learned theory about hardware.
+Next week, now that I have learned a sufficient amount of knowledge and coding, I will start to use the `nba_scraper` and learn a bit more about pandas as there is so much to learn!
+So tomorrow will be a bit of a hybrid lesson.